 Training in this program includes:

-- An externship is included in the program that allows students to apply what they have learned throughout the program in a real-world culinary environment.
+- An externship is included in the Dorsey Schools Michigan Culinary programs that allow students to apply what they have learned throughout the program in a real-world culinary environment.

-- Students have the opportunity to challenge the National Restaurant Association’s ServSafe® Certification exam and challenge the National Restaurant Association Educational Foundation’s (“NRAEF”) Nutrition certification test, as part of the Culinary Arts Program.
-Dorsey Schools will pay the cost one time for students in this program to challenge these certification exams, contingent upon the student meeting Dorsey Schools exam preparation requirements.
+- Students have the opportunity to challenge the National Restaurant Association’s ServSafe® Certification exam and challenge the National Restaurant Association Educational Foundation’s (“NRAEF”) Nutrition certification test, as part of the Culinary Arts Training Program.

 - Practical training may include providing culinary goods and services that may be sold to the general public.